Edge Developer Platform

 }

-- complete: Indicates whether the list operation is complete; true for complete, false for incomplete.
+- complete: Indicates whether the list operation is completed. true means completed, false means incomplete.

-- cursor: Cursor, the first key of the next page.
-When the list traversal is complete, it is null.
+- cursor: Cursor, the first key of the next page, null when list traversal is completed.

-- keys: Array of objects describing each key.
+- keys: An object array describing each key.

 Usage Example